 If you’ve ever had a favorite dish, then you know how devastating it would be if the restaurant closed or how intense the cravings could become if you moved away.
 In this case, both happened.
 To bring this deliciousness to you, That Salad Lady re-created her own version.

 While they topped the salad bowl with nuts, fresh fruit and two lightly battered patties of warmed goat cheese, That Salad Lady maximized the overall nutritional value by introducing other ingredients too.
 In what would ultimately become our “Salmon Spinach Salad with Goat Cheese Croquettes,” That Salad Lady:

 - Used a nut and seed crust to transform the goat cheese patties into nutrient-dense croquettes.

-- Added salmon, by far one of the healthiest foods you can put on your plate.
+- Added salmon, by far one of the healthiest foods you can put in your bowl.

 - Substituted the mesclun mix for spinach, an ostentatious superfood with a refreshingly low-key taste profile.